morganmuell/brownlab-workflow-mcmctree/README.md

 ```
 mcmctree run0.ctl
 ```
-This should not take very long.
+This should take a few minutes.

 ### Step 2: Branch-length approximation
 Another major step MCMCTree takes to cut down on analysis time is approximating branch length values prior to running the MCMC chains.
 Here, the program will call on BASEML to calculate branch length approximations, which will then be inputted into your MCMCTree analyses alongside your sequence data and calibrated constraint tree.
 This step is the reason you put BASEML in your path.